jshint/jshint/README.markdown

 Development
 -----------

 JSHint was forked from the JSLint, edition 2010-12-16.
-We don't have a stable version of JSHint yet.
-Stay tuned!
+The current stable edition is [2011-02-19](http://jshint.com/jshint.js).

 Environments